pmunts/arm-mcu/mbed5/README.txt

    Each project Makefile must include include/mbed5.mk.
-The prepare.done target in mbed5.mk creates symbolic links to the necessary items under mbed-cli/.
+The prepare.done target in mbed5.mk creates symbolic links to the necessary items under /usr/local/lib/mbed5/.
 After that the compile.done target issues the mbed compile command to build the project.
-Finally, the mbedos_mk_reallyclean target removes all working files and the symbolic links.
+Finally, the mbed5_mk_reallyclean target removes all working files and the symbolic links.

 Git Repository